timbomckay/5eTools/content/adventure/out-of-the-abyss/chapter-2.md

 The characters find a still-living lightfoot halfling cocooned in webbing.
 He is poisoned and paralyzed for the next hour.

 Fargas Rumblefoot was a member of an adventuring band looking for a long-lost tomb when they were attacked by a pack of mad gnolls.
 Fargas escaped, got lost in the Silken Paths, and was attacked by the spiders.
 If rescued, he promises to show the characters the way to the tomb in exchange for a share of its treasures (see "Lost Tomb of Khaem" later in this chapter).
 Fargas is a chaotic good halfling spy.
-In addition to his armor and weapons, he carries a <fetch-data type="item">potion of invisibility</fetch-data>.
+In addition to his armor and weapons, he carries a <wc-fetch type="item">potion of invisibility</wc-fetch>.

 ### Darkmantles